jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 But this is also repetitive and hard to read/follow if you're not familiar with the code.
 This is an instance better suited for a **promise**.

-## When would we use it?
-- Use setTimeout when doing something like updating an animation or checking whether something its taking longer than a given amount of time.
--

 ## Promises